The-OpenROAD-Project/bazel-orfs/README.md

 This will build the `L1MetadataArray` target up to the `cts` stage and place the results in the `build/results` directory.
 It's important to provide an absolute path to the directory where the flow artifacts will be stored.

+### Dependencies in ORFS Makefile versus Bazel

+When using bazel-orfs, the dependency checking is done by Bazel instead of ORFS's makefile, with the exception fo the synthesis canonicalization stage.

+ORFS `make do-yosys-canonicalize` is special and will do dependency checking using ORFS `Makefile` and output `$(RESULTS_DIR)/1_synth.rtlil`.

+The `.rtlil` is Yosys's internal representation format of all the various input files that went into Yosys, however any unused modules have been deleted and the modules are in canonical form(ordering of the Verilog files provided to Yosys won't matter).
+However, `.rtlil` still contains line number information for debugging purposes.
+The canonicalization stage is quick compared to synthesis and adds no measurable overhead.

+Canonicalization simplifies specifying `VERILOG_FILES` to ORFS in Bazel, simply glob them all and let Yosys figure out which files are actually used.
+This avoids redoing synthesis unecessarily if, for instance, a Verilog file related to simulation changes.

+The next stage is `make do-yosys` which does no depedency checking, leaving it to Bazel. `do-yosys` completes the synthesis using `$(RESULTS_DIR)/1_synth.rtlil`.

+The subsequent ORFS stages are run with `make do-floorplan do-place ...` and these stages do no dependency checking, leaving it to Bazel.

+bazel-orfs also does dependency checking of options provided to each stage.
+If a property to CTS is changed, then no steps ahead of CTS is re-run. bazel-orfs does not know which properties belong to which stage, it is the responsibility of the user to pass properties to the correct stage.
+This includes some slightly surprising responsibilities, such as passing IO pin constraints to both floorplan and placement.

 ### Using the local flow